johnbumgarner/synonyms_discovery_aggregation/README.md

 <p align="justify">

-Using a plain old dictionary approach is possible depending on the size of the corpus and your use case for discovering and cross-referring the synonyms within the corpus.
+Using a plain old dictionary approach is possible depending on the size of the corpus and your use case for discovering and cross-referencing the synonyms within the corpus.

     import string